falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 // sdk/plugins/source
 func Register(p source.Plugin)
 ```
 The newly created plugin type need to be registered to the SDK in a Go `init` function.
-The `source.Register()` and `extractor.Register()` functions register plugins for source and extraction functionalities respectively.
-Extractor plugin should be registered with `extractor.Register()` only.
-Source plugins need to be registered with both `source.Register()` and `extractor.Register()`, and the order with which the two functions are called is not relevant.
-If a call to `extractor.Register()` is omitted, source plugins will be interpreted as source-only, with the extraction features disabled.
+The `source.Register()` and `extractor.Register()` functions register plugins for the event sourcing and field extraction capabilities respectively.

 The defined types are expected to implement a given set of methods.
 Compilation will fail at the `Register()` functions if any of the required methods is not defined.
 Developers are encouraged to compose their structs with `plugins.BasePlugin`, and `source.BaseInstance`, which provide prebuilt boilerplate for many of those methods.
 In this way, developers just need to focus on implementing the few plugin-specific methods remaining.